maxmoehl/r/README.md

 makes building the URL additive, so the `gh` node could contain only the base path and the `cf` node would only contain `/cloudfoundry`.

-For most cases the templating should be strong enough too avoid repititon.
+For most cases the templating should be strong enough to avoid repititon.